Introduction and Table of Contents

 - Teach natural selection.
 Natural selection is the most important idea in biology.
 Start teaching it now.
 Our introductory tutorial, key themes of biology, sets the stage for this, and you can consolidate this understanding with several activities discussed below.

 - Set up/communicate your basic procedures and policies.
-That includes getting your students registered on Learn-Biology.com, Google Classroom (or whatever LMS you use).
+That includes getting your students registered on Learn-Biology.com.

 Objectives for Week 1